huyvuintech/gda-capstone-projects/README.md

 This includes:
 * Challenge 1: Cyclistic bike-share data for Chicago bike-share services.
 * Challenge 2: Trends of health-tracked devices for Bellabeat's products.

+Tools used during this project: R Programming Language (Rstudio) + Tableau